chalecao/w3cpost/content/en/js/basic/使用javascript.md

     <link href="../_css/style.css" rel="stylesheet">
   </head>
   <body>
-    <p>Before the script...</p>
+    Before the script...
     <script>
-      document.write('<p>Welcome to w3cdoc!</p>');
+      document.write('Welcome to w3cdoc!');
     </script>
   </body>
 </html>
 ```
 Document.write() is a JavaScript command like the alert() function, it’s writes out whatever you place between the opening and closing parentheses.
-In this example the HTML <p>Hello world!<p> is added to the page: a paragraph tag and two words.
+In this example the HTML Hello world! is added to the page: a paragraph tag and two words.

 Now save the page and open it in a web browser.
 As you see the page opens and “Welcome to w3cdoc” appears below the headline.